QRamadan/MoPrivFair-ConflictsDetection/README.md

-# BPMN-based Framework for Detecting Conflicts: A Sub-Framework of the MoPrivFair
+# BPMN-based Framework for Detecting Conflicts: A Sub-Framework of the MoPrivFair Methodology

 This file presents the artifacts used in Chapter 2 of my PhD thesis, which provides a BPMN-based Framework for Detecting Conflicts between Security, Data-minimization and Fairness Requirements.
 This framework is a sub-framework of the proposed MoPriveFair methodology in my thesis.
 My submission includes a prototypical implementation of my work on top of STS, the supporting